-Complete online in SharePoint
+\Complete online in SharePoint

-Note: Complete a separate evaluation for each internal and external practicum significant supervisor you've had for internship, Student: Time Period in Review: Supervisor(s): Site: Training Type: Internal Practicum External Practicum Internship What type of supervision did you receive (individua al, group, tiered, etc.) with this supervisor?
-On average, how many hours/week was this superv frequent and sufficient enough for your training nee ision focused on your training and clients?
+Note: Complete a separate evaluation for each internal and external practicum significant supervisor you've had for internship, Student: Time Period in Review: Supervisor(s): Site: Training Type: Internal Practicum External Practicum Internship What type of supervision did you receive (individu al, group, tiered, etc.) with this supervisor?
+On average, how many hours/week was this supervirued frequent and sufficient enough for your training new vision focused on your training and clients?
 Was this eds?
-In a few words, how would you describe the nature of this supervisor/supervisee relationship?
-Describe this supervisor's strengths and what you f ound most beneficial: Please describe what, if any, were this supervisor's your learning experience: weaknesses or what would have been more beneficial to

-Any other thoughts?

-Responses to the following rating questions will help the Clinical Program to monitor the quality of the training you've received....
+In a few words, how would you describe the nature e of this supervisor/supervisee relationship?
+Describe this supervisor's strengths and what you f Cound most beneficial: Please describe what, if any, were this supervisor's your learning experience: weaknesses or what would have been more beneficial to Any other thoughts?
+Responses to the following rating questions will the training you've received help the Clinical Program to monitor the quality of